shiming-chen/TransZero_pp/README.md

 | SUN | 67.6 | 48.6 | 37.8 | 42.5 |
 | AWA2 | 72.6 | 64.6 | 82.7 | 72.5 |

-**Note**: All of above results are run on a server with an AMD Ryzen 7 5800X CPU and a NVIDIA RTX A6000 GPU.
+**Note**:  The training of our models and all of the above results are run on a server with an AMD Ryzen 7 5800X CPU, 128GB memory, and an NVIDIA RTX A6000 GPU (48GB).

 ## Citation
 If this work is helpful for you, please cite our paper.